GraphQLGuide/book/text/bg.md

 # Webhooks

-Webhooks are a system for how one server can notify another server when something happens: some sites, including GitHub, allow us to provide them with a URL, for instance `https://api.graphql.guide/github-hook`, to which they make an [HTTP](#http) request when a certain event occurs.
+Webhooks are a system for how one server can notify another server when something happens.
+Some sites, including GitHub, allow us to provide them with a URL, for instance,  `https://api.graphql.guide/github-hook`, to which they make an [HTTP](#http) request when a certain event occurs.
 If we tell GitHub we want to know about the [`watch` event](https://developer.github.com/v3/activity/events/types/#watchevent) on the Guide repo, then they will send a POST to our server (using the given URL) whenever the repo is starred.
 The POST will contain a JSON body with information about the event, for example:

 ```json
 {